geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 ### Highlights

-- **[Company Updates](#geohot-000000)**: A major marketing campaign for the "tiny box" was launched across email, Twitter, and LinkedIn.
+- **[Company Updates](#geohot-000000)**: A major marketing campaign for the "TinyBox" was launched across email, Twitter, and LinkedIn.
 Factories are actively building the units, and while website traffic has increased, no sales have been made yet.
 - **[Rangeify Opt](#geohot-000139)**: Geohot is moving `kernel.py` to a "post-opt" stage and has added access types to ranges for decentralized rule application.
 He is also developing a flexible Vmap implementation, similar to JAX's, with plans to treat multi-GPU operations as a Vmap, aiming to eventually replace `kernel.py` entirely.
 - **[Bfloat16 Support](#chenyu-001010)**: Chenyu is fixing issues with bfloat16 support where decomposed operations (like `exp`) lose precision, causing large diffs.
 The solution involves using float32 for intermediate constants.
 He is also addressing incorrect rounding in casting and improving Python backend support, in preparation for future FP8 integration.
-- **[MLPerf Llama](#chenyu-001535)**: The team suspects the Llama 405B MLPerf benchmark target is flawed, as it seems too easy to hit, questioning the validity of the reference conversion point (RCP).
-They plan to validate their evaluation script against original Llama weights and are separately investigating MMU faults that are causing runs to crash.
+- **[MLPerf LLaMA](#chenyu-001535)**: The team suspects the LLaMA 405B MLPerf benchmark target is flawed, as it seems too easy to hit, questioning the validity of the reference conversion point (RCP).
+They plan to validate their evaluation script against original LLaMA weights and are separately investigating MMU faults that are causing runs to crash.
 - **[Viz Tool](#qazalin-002235)**: Qazalin is improving the performance and UI of the visualization tool.
 The team discussed setting a minimum width for small events to ensure they are always visible.
-The main goal is to make the profiler responsive for very large traces (e.g., 25 million events from Llama), as it currently hangs on complex graphs due to a JavaScript library limitation.
+The main goal is to make the profiler responsive for very large traces (e.g., 25 million events from LLaMA), as it currently hangs on complex graphs due to a JavaScript library limitation.
-- **[Drivers](#nimlgen-003559)**: Llama performance on MI300 has improved significantly to ~100 tokens/sec.
+- **[Drivers](#nimlgen-003559)**: LLaMA performance on MI300 has improved significantly to ~100 tokens/sec.
 A persistent issue is the H100 machine crashing, where GPUs fail to recover after a reset.
 The team will investigate more robust reset methods, like a PCI bus reset.
 The AQL backend has been merged and is now the default for multi-XCC GPUs.
 - **[Symbolic](#siedslykles-004253)**: Sieds is refining symbolic simplification rules, focusing on how to handle nested `div` operations to determine the optimal representation.
 The key challenge is to improve simplification without making the rules overly complex, with a suggestion to add failing test cases to demonstrate the need for new rules.
 - **[Cloud/Multi-Machine](#wozeparrot-004649)**: The team is working on running BERT on a two-machine setup but is facing a recurring `NaN` issue.
 The plan is to first validate the training on a single machine to isolate whether the problem is with the model training itself or the multi-machine communication.
 The team has decided not to require a special kernel driver for networking.
 - **[ONNX](#geohot-004940)**: The focus for ONNX optimization is on improving the default heuristics, as the primary use case (OpenPilot models) does not use `BEAM`.
 A specific OpenPilot model with a conditional branch (`if` op) that produces different output shapes is currently unsupported; the plan is to implement a clear error message for this case.